shlomisas/JS-Practical-Interview/README.md

 # Interviews (practical) questions and code samples..
-## The major point is not to ask puzzles like: you have "you have an array with 100 cells.." but just practical questions like "What is an OOP interface"..
+### The major point is not to ask puzzles like: you have "you have an array with 100 cells.." but more practical questions like "What is an OOP interface"..

 Here following languages have things in progress now: